Corporate Directors’ & Officers’ Legal Duties for Information Security and Privacy: A Turn-Key Compliance Audit Process, by Charles Cresson Wood

 Legal Services Disclaimer

-Charles is licensed to provide legal services in California, and arrangements can most often be made to allow him—or other members of his legal team—to practice on a temporary basis in other states as well.
+Charles is licensed to provide legal services in California and Washington, and arrangements can most often be made to allow him—or other members of his legal team—to practice on a temporary basis in other states as well.
 Even when such arrangements cannot be made, it is possible for Charles, or another attorney member of his team, to provide services in another state, so long as a licensed attorney from that other state is involved on the project as a supervisor.
 The nature of the work and the specific state where the client is incorporated, and where the services would be rendered, would all need to be considered.
-Charles, or other attorneys on his team, would be pleased to perform some research on this point, and make this licensing determination, without any obligation or cost.
+Charles, or other attorneys on his team, would be pleased to perform complimentary research on this point, and make this licensing determination, without any obligation or cost to a prospective client.

 This web site provides general educational and awareness-raising information and is not intended to constitute, or be interpreted as, legal advice.
 The information on this web site is also not guaranteed to be up-to-date, and subsequent developments may render it outdated.
 The information on this web site is not intended to replace, and in fact cannot replace, the advice and counsel rendered by a licensed attorney who responds to the reader’s unique situation.
 Viewing this web site, responding via email, placing a phone call, or otherwise communicating with the Charles, or any of his staff, does not establish an attorney-client relationship.
 Such a relationship is established only by a negotiated legal services contract.